WHAT TO SEE IN AKIHABARA? IS AKIHABARA WORTH A VISIT? WHAT IS AKIHABARA FAMOUS FOR?

-What if you could combine a traditional Japanese Hotel with an outdoor onsen right, just 5min walk to the Electric City of Akihabara.
+What if you could combine a traditional Japanese Hotel with an outdoor onsen right, just a 5-minute walk to the Electric City of Akihabara?
 This is possible at the beautiful Dormy Inn Akihabara.

-Expect high standing facility, super friendly staff and comfortable cozy rooms!
+Expect a high-standing facility, super friendly staff, and comfortable cozy rooms!

 >> BOOK HERE <<